Investigation Guide

 What is the fastest way to look someone up online?

-The fastest path is usually a broad people-search tool with the full name, approximate age, and likely state.
+The fastest path is usually a broad people-search aggregator with the full name, approximate age, and likely state.
 That combination cuts result noise significantly compared to a name-only search and usually surfaces the right person within the first few results.
+If a phone number or username is available, running a reverse lookup on either is often even faster than a name search for the initial identification step.

 What if the name is very common?

-Add a second clue — age range, city, or a relative's name — before running the search.
-For very common names like John Smith or Jennifer Williams, a relative's name is often the fastest differentiator because it is far more specific than any location clue.
+Add a second clue before running the search.
+Age range, city, or a relative's name each reduce the result set substantially.
+For very common names like John Smith or Jennifer Williams, a relative's name is often the fastest differentiator because it is far more specific than any location or age filter alone.

 Can I use these searches for jobs, housing, or insurance decisions?